Pickleball Gear

 Wayne is the Publisher of Pickleball Magazine, Director of LevelUp Pickleball Camps, a 5.0 US Open Gold Medalist, and USA Pickleball National Champion.
 His LevelUp Pickleball Camps have taught over 25,000 beginner, intermediate, and advanced players since 2017.

-What paddles would you recommend to someone looking for their first paddle, and why?
+What type of paddles would you recommend to someone looking for their first paddle, and why?

 What paddles would you recommend to someone looking for their first "investment" or upgrade paddle, and why?